alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 + The sync token that we received on the reply of our previous request, and which denotes that we want an incremental sync, so we set `sync_token="aLGJg_2qwBE_kE3j9_Gn6uoKQtvQeyjm7UEz_aVwF8KdriDxw7e_InFZK61h"`.
-+ That we want to get back only the `projects`, and not any other data, so we set `resource_types='["projects"]'`.
++ That we want to get back only the `projects` and not any other data, so we set `resource_types='["projects"]'`.
 + We send a single `project_add` command that will create a new project, and we specify as the only argument to that command the `name` of the project which